Scattering variability detected from the circumsource medium of FRB 20190520B: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee, Paz Beniamini, and Jason Hessels for their comments on this work.
 SKO, JMC, and SC acknowledge support from the National Science Foundation (AAG-1815242) and are members of the NANOGrav Physics Frontiers Center, which is supported by NSF award PHY-2020265.
 CHN is supported by the FAST Fellowship and DL acknowledges support from the National Natural Science Foundation of China (NSFC) Programs No. 11988101 and No. 11725313.
-JWM is a CITA Postdoctoral Fellow supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference \#CITA 490888-16].
+JWM gratefully acknowledges support by the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference \#CITA 490888-16].
 CJL acknowledges support from the National Science Foundation under Grant No.~2022546.
 RAT acknowledges support from NSF grant AAG-1714897.